Proverbs 19:6

 Generosity attracts influence and friendship, revealing both the power and the danger of gift-driven relationships.

-6 Many will entreat the favor of a ruler, and everyone is a friend to a man who gives gifts.
+6 Many seek the favor of the prince, and everyone is a friend of the gift giver.

 Generosity attracts influence and friendship, revealing both the power and the danger of gift-driven relationships.